 The 31th annual Tour de Madison bicycling event will take place on May 16th, 2020, rain or shine, starting and finishing once again at Graves Mountain Lodge in Syria, Virginia.
 Riders and their families will have the opportunity to enjoy the complete Graves Mountain Lodge experience.
 Depending on the Covid-19 situation, there MAY BE NO ON-SITE REGISTRATION this year.
 Registration ends at midnight on May 15.
 Early registration at reduced fees ends on May 8 at midnight; fees increase thereafter.

 As in the past, we will offer three ride options.
-NOTE: Rest Stop and SAG support will end at 2:00 PM.
+NOTE: SAG support will end at 2:30 PM.

-The Metric Century—A 65 mile ride that takes cyclists all the way to the extreme southeast corner of Madison County at Uno.
+The Metric Century—A 66-mile ride that takes cyclists all the way to the extreme southeast corner of Madison County at Uno.
 It ends with a dramatic and challenging loop from Criglersville to Etlan and back across the mountain to Syria.
 (This part of the route used to be a “bonus loop” for those seeking an additional challenge.)
-Rest stops will be provided at Brightwood Ruritan Club (at 19 miles), Good Hope Baptist Church (at 33 or 43 miles), and Hoover Ridge near the town of Madison (at 48 miles).
+Rest stops will be provided at Hoover Ridge (at 15 miles), Good Hope Baptist Church (at 21 or 32 miles), and Hebron Lutheran Church near the town of Madison (at 48 miles).
 There is a “rolling start” this year.
 Those choosing the metric century can leave as soon as they check-in, from 7:30 AM to 8:30 AM.

-The Intermediate Route—This is a beautiful and challenging 45 mile route whose first half and final fifteen miles shares the metric century route.
+The Intermediate Route—This is a beautiful and challenging 42-mile route whose first 19 and final 19 miles shares the metric century route.
 It will feature rest stops at Hoover Ridge (at 15 miles) and Hebron Lutheran Church (at 32 miles).
-Both are near the town of Madison (at 31 miles).
+Both are near the town of Madison.
+There is a “rolling start” this year.
 Those choosing the intermediate route will leave as soon as they check-in from 8:45-9:15 AM.

 The Family Ride—Ride as long as you want on the flat or gently rising roads around Syria.
 A planned route featuring several out and backs totals 20 miles.
 There is a “rolling start” this year.
 These riders will leave as soon as they check-in from 9:30-9:45 AM.